Avnerus/ma_thesis/thesis.md

 2. Within each air chamber, the IN2 pin is shared between the inlet valve and outlet valve, reason being that for every chamber either the inlet valve or outlet valve is open, never both at the same time.
 3. For the same reason, the PWM pin within each air chamber is also shared between the inlet valve and outlet valve.

-# Programmable interface to hardware
+# Software to hardware interface

 ## Design
-HITODAMA provides a simple web based programmable interface for controlling and interacting with the robot hardware.
+HITODAMA provides a simple web based programmable interface for controlling and interacting with the robot's hardware.
 The input and output signals travel through several stops before finally being accessible via javascript through the API. [@Fig:programmable-interface] outlines the high-level flow of input and output signals in the system.

 ![Programmable interface: singal flow](images/programmable-interface.jpg){#fig:programmable-interface width=100%}

 ## Method
 As described in the previous section, the pneumatic system sends and receives signals from the main Teensy controller breakout board.
 In addition to pneumatic control, the microcontroller can receive SPI input from up to 5 different sensors.
 In the final HITODAMA prototype, only two SPI connections are used to detect tactile pressure on the palms.

 The web API for HITODAMA is powered by a Raspberry Pi 3, connected to the Teensy via a USB serial cable.
 At the core of the Raspberry PI, a Rust based web socket server mediates between a javascript programmable interface and the microcontroller.
-Detailed software architecture is described in the following section.
+Detailed software architecture is described in the dedicated section.

 # Digital I/O